Skip to main content

 The rainy season goes roughly from June to October and is known as hivernage ("wintering"), but despite the name it's a hot and humid period, especially in the south, while in the north, moist and rainy days alternate with hot and dry days.
 Compared to the previous period, the temperature decreases, but at the same time moisture increases.
 The rains occur in the form of showers in the north and the center, while they are more persistent in the south, where the sky is often cloudy.

-In the northernmost region of Saint-Louis, where the Djoudj National Bird Sanctuary is located, and in the cities that rise along the Senegal river, such as Richard-Toll and Podor, precipitation amounts to only 240/350 mm (9.5/13.5 in) per year; in Dakar, in the center, it amounts to 515 mm (20 in) per year, while in the south, it reaches 1,600 mm (63 in).
-The temperatures are different as well: the monsoon lowers the daytime temperatures to 32/33 °C (90/91 °F) in the south, while in the north, they remain higher, around 36 °C (97 °F).
+As mentioned, the rains are all the more abundant the further you go south.
+In the northernmost region of Saint-Louis, where the Djoudj National Bird Sanctuary is located, and in the cities that rise along the Senegal river, such as Richard-Toll and Podor, precipitation amounts to only 240/350 mm (9.5/13.5 in) per year.
+In the central belt, rainfall amounts to 500-700 mm (20-27.5 in) per year, while in the south, it reaches 1,600 mm (63 in).

 At the end of the rainy season, between October and November, the temperature increases again, reaching 38/39 °C (100/102 °F) in the center-north; this phenomenon is much less evident in the south.
 In Dakar, which is a world apart compared with the rest of the country, the trend is very different: the temperature rises gradually until it reaches about 31/31.5 °C (88/89 °F) during the warmest months, which are September and October.